Drenalol/TcpClientIo/README.md

     //
     // Reverse - Reverses the sequence of the elements in the serialized Byte Array,
     // used for cases where the receiving side uses a different endianness.
-    //
-    // Type - Sets the property type for the serializer.

     // TcpDataType.Id not mandatory from 1.0.9
     [TcpData(0, 4, TcpDataType.Id)]